Section Image

 The homes in Muttontown are on at least half an acre, but most homes are on much more than that, giving potential homeowners the opportunity to own sizable chunks of land.
 “If you want privacy and land and large homes, you should look in Muttontown,” Mazer says.
 “It has beautiful homes and beautiful communities, most of them on a minimum of two acres.”
 The minimum zoning for most areas is now 3 acres, and it’s not uncommon to find estates on 5 acres or more.
 Homes on smaller lots start out at $1.5 million and home prices can climb as high as nearly $9 million for estates with extensive acreage.
 “There’s a house on the market for $8.8 million that is 8 acres,” Mazer says.
 The bulk of the neighborhood’s homes, however, fall between $2 million and just over $4 million.
 Like other areas of Long Island, the housing market in Muttontown has an extremely low inventory, which creates more competition.
 “There are like 16 homes on the market right now in Muttontown, which is nothing,” Mazer says.
 Despite this, the price point of the homes on the market determines how quickly they sell and how much competition potential homeowners can expect to face to secure their home.
 “Depending on the area, the half-acres are usually under $2 million, so they go quickly.
 On homes over $2.5 million or over $3 million, it depends.
 If they’re beautiful and done, they will sell, but they don’t go as fast. it’s a hefty price tag and with the way the rates are right now, that really matters.
 It’s a completely different buyer.
 The lower prices always go quickly because your appeal is to a wider range of people.”

 Muttontown is served by a patchwork of three highly rated school districts: Syosset Central School District, Jericho Union Free School District and Oyster Bay-East Norwich Central School District.
-The Syosset and Jericho school districts both have A-plus ratings on Niche and are listed among the top three in the categories of best district in New York as well as best places to teach in the state.
-The Syosset district also makes the Niche’s top three for districts with the best teachers in New York, while Jericho makes the top 10.
-The Oyster Bay-East Norwich district has an A rating on Niche.
+All three districts have A-plus ratings on Niche, and the website places both the Syosset and Jericho districts on its list of the top five districts in New York — with Syosset in the number one spot — as well as among the top 10 best places to teach in the state.
 According to Mazer, these districts serve as a huge draw to the community.

 Thanks to the large estates that once covered the village, Muttontown has a lot of natural land left where residents can enjoy the outdoors.
-Cobbled together from bits of land from all three estates that once called the area home, Muttontown Preserve is 550 acres of marked nature trails perfect for hiking, cross-country skiing during the winter and an equestrian center and horse trails where locals can ride.
+Cobbled together from bits of land from all three of its original estates, Muttontown Preserve's 550 acres are full of trails for hiking, cross-country skiing during the winter and an equestrian center and horse trails where locals can ride.
 Locals often hike to the ruins of the Knollwood Estate, which was owned at one time by the last king of Albania, King Zog I. The king never lived in the estate, but rumors that he hid treasure in the mansion’s walls led to vandals and treasure-hunters damaging the empty building in search of it.
 The mansion was eventually mostly demolished, but its ruins, which are now covered in often quite artistic graffiti, remain a popular destination.
 Locals can visit the Chelsea Mansion, also in the preserve, for a look at one of the original estate mansions that’s still in great shape.
-Sports practices and games in Muttontown are often held at the Charles Wang Athletic Complex, and many residents join one of the country clubs in the village to gain access to amenities like a golf course, pool and tennis and pickleball courts.
+Sports practices and games are often held at the Charles Wang Athletic Complex, and many residents join one of the country clubs in the village to gain access to amenities like a golf course, pool and tennis and pickleball courts.

 Jeff Rainone